Safe-Green™

 Application

-Safe detection of dsDNA, ssDNA and RNA in agarose and polyacrylamide gels.
+Safe detection of dsDNA, ssDNA and RNA in agarose gel electrophoresis.

 Storage Condition